 Our products are made from the highest-quality materials and use the latest technology available in the industry.
-However, a good understanding of the products and their use can only keep them looking their best over the years.
+A good understanding of them and their use can keep them looking great over the years.

 PARTICLE BOARD & MELAMINE

 Particle boards are wood-based panels made from wood particles.
 These are held together with hardening synthetic resin and then heat pressurised.
 The panels have plastic laminated coatings, called melamine, made by copolymerizing melamine with formaldehyde.
 They are resistant to water, chemicals, abrasion and heat, so they represent an optimal choice to build kitchens units.
 The best recommendation to preserve melamine is to use neutral detergents and avoid any product containing acetone, ammonia and any abrasive components.

 Medium-density fibreboard (MDF) is an engineered wood product made by breaking down hardwood or softwood residuals into wood fibres, often in a defibrator, combining it with wax and a resin binder, and forming panels by applying high temperature and pressure.
 MDF is generally denser than plywood and it is lacquered on both sides with polyurethane polymer-based paint having a high molecular weight.
 The finish can be of any sheen level from ultra matte to high gloss, and it can be further polished as required.
 Panels of MDF lacquered have the characteristics of being dimensionally stable and water resistant.
 The best recommendation to preserve lacquered surfaces is to use neutral detergents and avoid any product containing acetone, ammonia and abrasive components.
 Lacquered surfaces require careful maintenance to avoid scratches.
 Glass cleaning products with non-abrasive clothes can be generally used as an alternative to water.
 Lacquered surfaces release colour for a little while until the drying process ends.